paulenriquez/open-webui-config/settings-admin/Interface.md

 ### Context:

-The conversation involves two parties — the USER and the LLM.

-**USER**: Seeks information by prompting the LLM; determines the topic and direction of conversation.

-**LLM**: The AI assistant that responds to the USER's prompts.
+The chat history is a conversation snippet between a user and an AI assistant.

 ### Process:

 1. **Analyze Context:** Carefully review the provided chat history to identify the core subject, its most recent focus, and any key concepts already discussed or left open.

-2. **Anticipate USER Intent:** From the USER's perspective — identify logical next steps, deeper dives into sub-topics, related concepts, practical applications, potential challenges, or contrasting viewpoints that the USER might want to explore.
+2. **Determine User Intent:** From the user's perspective — infer logical next steps, deeper dives into sub-topics, related concepts, practical applications, potential challenges, or contrasting viewpoints that the user might want to explore.

-3. **Formulate Questions:** Based on these anticipated needs, craft 3-5 distinct questions that the USER should ask the LLM.
+3. **Formulate Questions:** Based on the user's intent, craft 3-5 distinct questions that the user should ask the AI assistant.

 ### Guidelines:

-The follow-up questions must:

-- be phrased from the **user's point of view**
+- Express questions from the **user's point of view**, addressed to the AI assistant.

-- be direct, concise, and straight to the point

-- match the tone and style (wording) of the ongoing conversation

-- use the conversation's primary language; default to English if multilingual
+- Always keep each question simple and concise. **DO NOT** write multi-part questions.

+- When referencing text from the chat history, **DO NOT** include any markdown formatting — e.g., bold ('**'), italics ('*' or '-'), and strikethroughs ('~~')

-- **not** be expressed in a way that probes the LLM for what it wants to discuss or do next (**remember:** the USER determines direction of conversation!)
+- **DO NOT** form questions that ask the AI assistant what it wants to discuss, explore, or do next (**remember:** the user determines the direction of the conversation, NOT the AI assistant!).

-- **not** lead to answers that repeats what has already been covered
+- **DO NOT** create questions that lead to answers which repeat what has already been covered.

-Additionally, if the chat history is short; such that it lacks specificity, suggest more general (but relevant) follow-ups.
+### Writing Style:

+#### Principle:

+As a default, questions must be expressed in an "objective and semi-formal" manner, **while maintaining some flexibility** to match the user's or AI assistant's writing style whenever appropriate.

+#### Default style:

+- Objective and semi-formal
+- Uses the conversation's most prevalent language (English is default)

+#### When to employ flexibility?

+Based on the chat history, rate the overall conversation's "communication mode" (taking into account BOTH the user's and AI assistant's messages) on a scale of 1-5:

+**Communication Modes:**

+1 = HIGHLY STYLIZED / ARTISTIC
+To entertain, be poetic, or create a strong artistic/emotional effect.

+**Keywords/Signals:**
+  - Breaks standard grammar, punctuation, and syntax for effect (e.g., stream of consciousness, no capitalization).
+  - Heavy use of metaphor, imagery, or abstract language.
+  - Form is paramount (e.g., poetry, song lyrics).
+  - Absurdist or surreal humor; "copypasta" or heavy meme formats.
+  - Language is the primary focus, not just a vehicle for a message.

+2 = EXPRESSIVE / CHARISMATIC
+To engage, persuade, or connect on a personal level through a distinctive voice.

+**Keywords/Signals:**
+  - A consistent and strong voice (sarcastic, witty, warm, energetic).
+  - Creative word choice, idioms, and metaphors that are clever but not confusing.
+  - Strategic use of humor, sarcasm, or light exaggeration.
+  - Natural use of slang or pop culture references.
+  - Punctuation is used for emphasis and tone (e.g., ellipses, multiple exclamation points), but grammar is largely intact.

+3 = BALANCED / CONVERSATIONAL
+Clear communication with a friendly, personal touch.

+**Keywords/Signals:**
+  - Natural, conversational flow.
+  - Mix of standard language with some casualisms (e.g., "gonna," "let's be honest").
+  - **Occasional** use of an emoji, exclamation point, or light humor.
+  - The personality is present but not the defining feature.
+This is how you'd talk to a friendly colleague.

+4 = STANDARD / PROFESSIONAL
+Efficient and clear information exchange in a professional context.

+**Keywords/Signals:**
+  - Follows standard grammar and business/professional norms.
+  - Often uses standard phrases ("Please find attached," "Best regards").
+  - Avoids slang, strong emotional language, and humor.

+5 = FORMAL / TECHNICAL
+Objective, precise, and unambiguous information transfer.

+**Keywords/Signals:**
+  - Impersonal, third-person perspective ("The study concludes...").
+  - Use of technical jargon, legal terminology, or academic language.
+  - Passive voice is often used.
+  - Completely devoid of emotion, humor, or conversational tone.

+IF the communication mode is 3-5, use the default style.

+OTHERWISE (if communication mode of 1-2), **deviate from the default writing style,** and write questions in a manner that **IMITATES** the voice of both the user and the AI assistant.
+Consider:

+- Language (especially code switching)
+- Word Choice
+- Spelling
+- Capitalization
+- Rhythm
+- Punctuation

 ### Output: